Latina Fitness Model Eri Anton Takes To The Beach In Minuscule Animal-Print Bikini

 The video showed Anton striking different poses while on a beach.
 The fitness model wore a two-piece bathing suit that boasted a striking leopard print in varying shades of brown and beige.
 Her bikini top featured a classic triangle cut with spaghetti straps that tied behind her neck and another that went around her back.
 The triangles were super small, baring quite a bit of her cleavage.

 Anton teamed her top with a pair of matching bikini bottoms with thin straps.
 She wore the bands pulled up high on her frame, showing off her strong hips and contrasting them with her slim waistline.
 The bikini also featured a thong bottom that showcased Anton’s toned glutes.
-As revealed by one of the tag, her swimsuit was courtesy of Kristen Lonie Swimsuit.
+As revealed by one of the tags, her swimsuit was courtesy of Kristen Lonie Swimsuit.

 The geotag indicated that the video was shot in Laguna Beach, California.
 It was unclear whether this was new footage or an old one.
 In her caption, Anton said that she believes in true love, adding that she also thinks soulmates are real.